Curb Your Dog and Race Car in the Metaverse

 The future plan for the Get Joy Dog Zone is to build a bridge between real world and virtual interactions with the brand, deepen relationships with the company’s customers, and host events and non-profit activities that support dog wellness.

-The Norwalk, Conneticut-based company is expanding its portfolio of products, its manufacturing capabilities and its nationwide distribution after it secured $4 million in seed funding.
+The Norwalk, Connecticut-based company is expanding its portfolio of products, its manufacturing capabilities and its nationwide distribution after it secured $4 million in seed funding.

 Finnish mobile games developer Supremacy Games has revealed its plans to bring real cars into its upcoming play-to-earn game.